mbentley/docker-in-docker/scripts/README.md

 ### HRM Example Usage

 Create a service and test it.
-You can also add a hosts file entry so you can bring up the site in a browser but you will still need to specify the port for now; either 8181 or 8443 for HTTP/HTTPS.
+You can also add a hosts file entry so you can bring up the site in a browser.
+For HTTPS, you will still need to specify the port for now (8443).

 ```
 # create the service